 Inheritance leads are different than probate leads.
 These are leads that didn’t go through probate, and there are a number of ways this can happen.
 Several ways that come to mind are

-- That the property may be held in a trust
+- The property may be held in a trust

-- A property may be inherited directly by a surviving spouse
+- A property is inherited by a surviving spouse

 When a property is in a trust that completely bypasses the probate process, it falls into the category of inheritance properties.
 As I said, this means that these properties are directly inherited and can be sold immediately by the heirs.
 You don’t have to wait for the probate process to be completed.

 Inheritance leads are a great source of leads for investors.
 Like probates, the heirs may be very motivated to sell these inherited properties.
 If they are pretty houses there’s a good chance they will be listed.
 However, houses that are distressed properties needing repairs and/or updates, will likely be sold to an investor the same as a property in probate.

 There are some folks that purposely want to keep their estate out of probate, and they do this through estate planning.
 This means that their assets including any property they own will be placed in a trust.
 In this case, the trust becomes the actual owner of the property.
 When the beneficiary of the trust passes away, these assets completely bypass the probate process and are directly inherited.